sharonZzz96/MSiA423-final-project-2019/README.md

 ## Reproducing the project locally
-cd to path_to_repo, create the virtual environment if you have not done that:
+cd to path_to_repo, create the virtual environment if you have not done that (can skip this part if you are already in pennylane:
  ```bash
 make pennylane-env/bin/activate
 source pennylane-env/bin/activate